AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/view-smart-campaign-results.md

 ---
 # View Smart Campaign Results {#view-smart-campaign-results}

-Want to see a breakdown of everything that happened in a smart campaign?
-It's easy, here's how.
+Want to see a breakdown of everything that happened in a Smart Campaign?
+Here's how.

-1. In your smart campaign, click **Results**.
+1. In your Smart Campaign, click **[!UICONTROL Results]**.

    >[!TIP]
    >
-   >You can see the list of people who were processed by the smart campaign by clicking [View Campaign Members](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/view-smart-campaign-members.md).
+   >You can see the list of people who were processed by the Smart Campaign by clicking [View Campaign Members](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/view-smart-campaign-members.md){target="_blank"}.

    ![](assets/image2014-9-22-11-38-10.jpg)

    >[!TIP]
    >
    >You can also filter the results based on activity type.
-Learn how to [filter smart campaign results](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/filter-smart-campaign-results.md).
+Learn how to [filter Smart Campaign results](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/filter-smart-campaign-results.md){target="_blank"}.

-1. Click an **ID** to view more detail about that particular activity.
+1. Click an **[!UICONTROL ID]** to view more detail about that particular activity.

    ![](assets/image2014-9-22-11-39-22.jpg)